Shopify/krane/README.md

   }
 ```

-When using EJSON to generate `Secret` resources and specifying a `--selector` for deployment, the labels from the selector are automatically added to the `Secret`.
+**A warning about using EJSON secrets with `--selector`**: when using EJSON to generate `Secret` resources and specifying a `--selector` for deployment, the labels from the selector are automatically added to the `Secret`.
+If _the same_ EJSON file is deployed to the same namespace using different selectors, this will cause the resource to thrash - even if the contents of the secret were the same, the resource has different labels on each deploy.

 ### Deploying custom resources